berea/bc-wp-utilities/README.md

 #README#

+##Running the Sass_Mapper Script##

+1. Open the sass_mapper.php file

+2. Change the 'dir' variable to your exact directory

+3. In your console, type:

+		php sass_mapper.php

+	* This will run a general map.
+	* Other options include:

+			php sass_mapper.php -v <name>

+	* This looks for a specific variable throughout all the files
+	* It will display the variables it defines, and which class/id it is used in

+			php sass_mapper.php -c <name>

+	* This looks for a class names throughout all the files

+			php sass_mapper.php -i <name>

+	* This looks for all the id names throughout all the files

-##How to Install##
+##How to Install Script for Gulp##

-1) Clone the repository to your computer.
+1. Clone the repository to your computer.

-2) Open the folder and type this:
+2. Open the folder and type this:

-_bash install.sh_
+	`bash install.sh`

-3) After everything is installed, type this:
+3. After everything is installed, type this:

-_gulpstart_
+	`gulpstart`

-4) If you no longer want the global command, type this:
+4. If you no longer want the global command, type this:

-_bash removeGulp.sh_
+	`bash removeGulp.sh`